vacp2p/roadmap/content/qa/vac/2025q1-nim-libp2p-testing.md

 Improve tooling around nim libp2p testing.

 **Alignment with VAC Narratives:**
-- Nim-libp2p is a key component of the VAC ecosystem, and improving its testing coverage and tooling strengthens our internal expertise and the overall reliability of the network.
+* Nim-libp2p is a key component of the VAC ecosystem, and improving its testing coverage and tooling strengthens our internal expertise and the overall reliability of the network.
-- By enhancing these tests, and creating test plans, we support the RFC culture by providing feedback to the specifications, ensuring they align with real-world implementation.
+* By enhancing these tests, and creating test plans, we support the RFC culture by providing feedback to the specifications, ensuring they align with real-world implementation.
-- These efforts also contribute to scaling the project’s capacity, as better testing tools empower the open-source community to participate effectively.
+* These efforts also contribute to scaling the project’s capacity, as better testing tools empower the open-source community to participate effectively.

+Here’s the **Alignment with FURPS** section for the updated content:

+**Alignment with FURPS:**

+* **Functionality**:
+  * By extending test coverage for Gossipsub, Pubsub, and Floodsub, and creating detailed test plans for key modules, this effort ensures the core features of `nim-libp2p` are thoroughly validated and capable of handling a wide range of scenarios.
+* **Reliability**:
+  * Advanced and edge-case testing strengthens the robustness and stability of `nim-libp2p`, reducing the risk of failures in uncommon but critical situations.
+* **Supportability**:
+  * Enhanced test plans and expanded coverage make it easier for developers to maintain and adapt the library’s testing framework, supporting ongoing improvements and collaboration with the open-source community.

 ## Task List